 At Ohio State, you will be evaluated and treated by our world-class team of heart valve experts, ensuring you receive the most comprehensive care available, often as part of a one-step evaluation.
 Our patients are treated and cared for in the Richard M. Ross Heart Hospital, which has an entire floor dedicated to patients undergoing cardiac catheterization procedures such as aortic valve replacement.
 You will be cared for in a private, spacious room by a team of nurses and support staff who are experienced in caring for patients who have undergone your procedure.

-Advancing Care for Structural Heart Disease at Ohio State
+Advancing Care for Heart Valve Diseases at Ohio State

 Transcatheter Aortic Valve Replacement